Government of Kerala: Elections

 Elections to the state assembly are held every five years.
-Elections are generally held for Parliament, State assembly and regional panchayats.
+Elections are generally held for Parliament, State assembly and regional municipalities and panchayats.
 Due to the large numbers of eligible voters, over 21 million, elections are usually held on several dates.
 Like all other Indian states, the minimum age of registration of a voter is 18 years.

 Politics

 Kerala has a unique position in India as one of the most politicised states.
 It has the nation's largest politically aware population, which actively participates in state politics.

-Politics in Kerala is dominated by two political fronts: the Communist Party of India (Marxist)-led Left Democratic Front (LDF) and the Indian National Congress-led United Democratic Front (UDF) since late 1970s.
+Politics in Kerala has been dominated by two political fronts, the Communist Party of India (Marxist)-led Left Democratic Front (LDF) and the Indian National Congress-led United Democratic Front (UDF), since the late 1970s.
 These two coalitions have alternated in power since 1982, although this pattern was broken in 2021.
 According to the 2021 Kerala Legislative Assembly election, the LDF has a majority in the state assembly (99/140).

 The political alliance has strongly stabilised and, with rare exceptions, most of the coalition partners maintain loyalty to the alliance.
 As a result of this, power has alternated between these two fronts since 1979.

 In terms of individual parties, the state has strong leanings towards socialism and thus Communist parties have made strong inroads in Kerala.
 The Malabar region, particularly Kannur and Palakkad, are considered the heartland of the Communist parties.
 The Kollam and Alapuzha districts, where trade unions have a strong presence, are generally inclined to Left parties, though several times the UDF has won.
 The CPI(M) led LDF did a clean sweep of 11–0 over UDF and NDA in Kollam district during 2016 Local body election.
 The largest Communist party is the CPIM and the second largest is the CPI.

 The Indian National Congress, which leads the UDF coalition, has had a very strong presence in Kerala since pre-Independence days.
 The Congress party has great popularity in the Thrissur, Ernakulam, Kottayam, Pathanamthitta and Thiruvananthapuram regions, whereas it has a strong influence in some parts of Idukki regions.

 The Bharatiya Janata Party (the Party that currently leads the Government of India) is also active in Kerala, but is not part of either coalition.
-It does not have any elected Parliament member, and has lost its one Legislative Assembly member in the 2021 Kerala Legislative Assembly election and selected members in all the Corporations, several Municipal Councils and a large number of Local Panchayats.
+It has only one elected Parliament member from Thrissur, and has lost its one Legislative Assembly member in the 2021 Kerala Legislative Assembly election and selected members in all the Corporations, several Municipal Councils and a large number of Local Panchayats.
 The party enjoys popularity in the districts of Thiruvananthapuram and Kasaragod.